-The San Francisco Bay Area APA-accredited PhD in Clinical Psychology program features a scholar-practitioner model that prepares you to become a broadly trained practitioner as well as to conduct a wide-range of psychological research.
-As a graduate of the program, you’ll be equipped with the knowledge and experience necessary to contribute to the ever-growing body of psychological literature.
+The San Francisco Bay Area APA-accredited PhD in clinical psychology program features a scholar-practitioner model that prepares you to become a broadly trained practitioner as well as to conduct a wide-range of psychological research.
+As a graduate of the program, you'll be equipped with the knowledge and experience necessary to contribute to the ever-growing body of psychological literature and behavioral science.

-By infusing social justice concerns and multicultural perspectives throughout the curriculum, the program will provide you with the knowledge, skills, and professional attitude necessary to evaluate psychological functioning and provide effective interventions with diverse clients across a range of settings.
+By infusing social justice concerns and multicultural perspectives throughout the curriculum, the program will help provide the knowledge, skills, and professional attitude necessary to evaluate psychological functioning and provide effective interventions with diverse clients across a range of settings, whether in a public or private practice.

-An exciting range of career paths is open to those with a Doctorate in Clinical Psychology, including:
+A range of potential career paths is open to those with a doctorate in clinical psychology, including:

 - Clinical practice